Key Takeaway:

 To manage these, one can:

-• do stress-reducing activities like yoga or meditation
+• Try stress-reducing activities like yoga or meditation

-It is essential to remember that early-stage alcoholism is a progressive condition.
+It is essential to remember that early-stage alcoholism is a progressive condition and if you abuse alcohol there is a strong chance it gets worse.
 Seeking help as soon as possible increases the chances of recovery.
 Emotional support from family and friends or support groups can help individuals stick to their recovery plan.
-With 14 million Americans struggling with alcohol abuse or addiction, getting help quickly is key.

 Social and behavioral changes

-As alcohol dependency advances, it can bring tremendous social and behavioural shifts in an individual’s life.
-Early-stage alcoholism is marked by an obsession with drinking more regularly, taking part in hazardous conduct like gorging, and decreased work productiveness, relationship issues, and lawful matters.
-In reality, the National Institute on Alcohol Abuse and Alcoholism states that around 33% of road fatalities involve drinking-impacted driving.
-It’s essential to spot these early warnings and search help from clinical experts and support groups, such as Alcoholics Anonymous, to stop the advancement of alcohol dependency to more extreme stages.
+As alcohol dependency advances, it can bring tremendous social and behavioral shifts in an individual’s life.
+Early-stage alcoholism can be marked by an obsession with consuming alcohol more regularly, taking part in risky behaviors, decreased productivity at work, relationship issues, and run-ins with the law.
+It’s essential to spot these early warnings and get help before the physical dependence increases and moderate drinking turns into negative feelings and a severe alcohol use disorder.

 Middle Alcoholic Phase